 The Best Seats in the House

 Real-life examples of well-designed living spaces around fireplaces can provide inspiration and guidance.
-From cozy armchairs placed by the fire to a spacious sectional surrounding the hearth, observing how others have balanced comfort and safety can give you ideas for your own home.
+From cozy armchairs placed by the fire to a spacious sectional surrounding the hearth, observing how others have balanced comfort, and safety can give your ideas for your own home.

 Reader’s Fireplace Dilemmas Answered